dm2137/Project-5/README2.md

 	from Port 22  =>  change to 2200

 Created new user named grader with sudo permissions;
 		password for grader is full15nan0

-Updates all currently installed packages
+Updates all currently installed packages sudo apt-get upgrade

 Configured the local timezone to UTC